DimitrovVladimir/UIShopTest/README.md

 This application describes:
 Testcases build by requirements.
 Implement in bugtracking system Jira.
-Their automation with C#, Selenium and NUnit Frameworks.
+Their automation with C#, Selenium WEB Driver and NUnit Frameworks.